Closing Date for applications: no closing date

-Starting Date: We hope our new Caterer will be able to join us in late March or early April at the latest.
+Starting Date: We hope our new Caterer will be able to join us ideally in September.

-If you are shortlisted you will need to volunteer with us for a minimum of 6 days in early February or early March.
+If you are shortlisted, we will ask you to volunteer with us for a few days, including planning and cooking meals, before any formal interview.
 As well as an introduction to the work, this allows you and the Othona team to get to know each other.
 We interview at the end of such a volunteer period, if both you and Othona decide to go ahead with your application.

 How To Apply